Y tu mamá también: Road movie

 In Y tu mamá también, Alfonso Cuarón reimagined the American road movie genre to depict Mexico's geography, politics, people, and culture.
 Cuarón wanted to use the road-film genre to challenge mid-20th century Latin-American Cinema movements that rejected the pleasure and entertainment typical of Hollywood commercial cinema created by using fictional characters and story.
 Cuarón aimed to only borrow the pleasure and entertainment of Hollywood cinema to synthesize with political and cultural exploration of Mexico.
 Using fictional characters and a story within the documentary-realist style, Cuarón was able to explore Mexico's geographical, cultural, and political landscapes.

 Filming and production

-The director and screenwriter were not afraid of developing Y tu mamá también during the production process.
 Cuarón's script was minimal and unelaborate so the actors could contribute to its development during the rehearsal process.
-Throughout the film the actors improvised.
+Throughout the film, the actors improvised.
 Instead of using high-tech equipment, the entire film was shot with a handheld camera to create a documentary-realist look that mimicked candid footage.
 In an interview, Cuarón said it all went "back to our original idea of 15 years ago, in which we would do a low-budget road movie that would allow us to go with some young actors and semi-improvise scenes and have a bare storyline but not be afraid of adding things as we went."

 Locations

 The beach scenes in the film were shot near the resort Bahías de Huatulco in Oaxaca.

+The first hotel the three main characters stayed at during their road trip was the Hotel Guelaguetza, a real-life hotel in Oaxaca.